kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 )
 ```

-`maxGroupRestarts` is valid only with `restartPolicy:
+`maxGroupRestarts` is valid with `restartPolicy: RecreateGroupOnPodRestart` or
-RecreateGroupOnPodRestart`.
-The validating webhook rejects other combinations.
+`RecreateGroupAfterStart`.
+The validating webhook rejects other restart
+policies.
+It also rejects `groupIdentity: Hash` because a recreated Hash group
+receives a new identity and cannot use an ordinal-based restart counter safely.

 No per-group phase or preflight-specific status is added. `Degraded=True` is an
 LWS-level aggregate condition with reason `ReplicaRestartBudgetExceeded`.

 ### Controller behavior

-For each failure handled by `RecreateGroupOnPodRestart`:
+For each failure for which `RecreateGroupOnPodRestart` or
+`RecreateGroupAfterStart` would recreate the group:

 1. If the replica has remaining budget, consume one restart and request leader
    deletion.
 Existing group recreation then creates a replacement.